reidmv/code-manager-cli/README.md

   deploy <environment>
     Roughly equivalent to "puppet code deploy <env>".
-Invokes r10k to deploy the environment to the staging-dir, invokes file-sync to commit and sync the files, then flushes puppetserver's environment cache.
+Invokes r10k to deploy the environment to the staging-dir, invokes file-sync to commit and to sync the code-dir.

   commit
     Commits all files in code-staging and deploys them.